henrison/stupid-parser-for-tagalog/README.md

 A very basic morphological parser intended as an assistive tool for semi-automatically parsing large amounts of Tagolog sentential data

 # Version history
 **This script has been written only with the specific usage scenario intended by the original author in mind.
-This may not be intuitive/correct for you.
-Comments and suggestions are welcome, but I cannot promise that I will be able to address them.**
+You may find that using the script is not very intuitive or that the output is not correct.
+Comments and suggestions are welcome, but I cannot promise that I will be able to address them quickly.**

 ## 0.1
 - Implemented basic morphological parsing for most of the easy cases